 - Being at peace with who you are is another reason why awareness is important to a quality life.

-- If you want to curate a quality life, self-awareness is critical
+- If you want to curate a daily life that feels nourishing, self-awareness is critical.

 - Awareness allows you to not only reflect on the outcome in life situations, but contemplate your role in them.